deven810/Solar-System/README.md

 #### Up to 50 points of credit.
 There is no partial credit any individual requirement.

 Implement the assignment in clean and understandable code.
 Each required part must successfully draw and show up onscreen in order to count.

+NOTE: Please use the default camera definition defined in the `Assignment_One_Scene` class.

 **If any parts are unclear, ask on Piazza.**